 Trucking insurance companies are rarely going to pay the maximum value of your claim if your claim is in the millions.
 So what you need to do is figure out what your best day recovery would be.
 Therefore, you must figure out what type of haircut you would give off of that top number to settle the case.
 Your goal should be to get a settlement higher than that number.
 But there has to be a number, and if that number is not reached, you file a lawsuit (or go to trial depending on where you are in the process) if the number is not met.

 The reason for the largest reduction of the maximum value of a case is problems with liability.
 Which is the risk of getting zero for your case.
 A simple formula to calculate value is the maximum value of the case multiplied by the estimated chance of success a trial.
 This calculus hinges, of course, on a good evaluation of the likelihood of success at trial.

 Most of our truck accident cases at Miller & Zois are not battles over liability, but the amount of damages.
 The problem in getting good settlement results in these cases is truck companies and their insurers want to get the best deal possible.
 So they drag their feet.
 We settled three truck accident case in 2016 that totaled $4 million.
-The combined pre-lawsuit offers in those cases was $725,000.
+The combined pre-lawsuit offers in those cases were $725,000.
 You typically have to punch these companies in the face before you can get a great settlement and that usually means filing a lawsuit.Sample Settlements and Verdicts

 Another way to value specific cases is to look at settlements and verdicts in other cases.
 It gives you some idea of how lawyers, insurance adjusters, and juries have valued claims that are similar to yours.
 Does this mean you can use this to predict the value of your case?
 No. But they are a useful weapon when combined with other resources and facts.